Meet the Team

 director of communications

 Camille (she/they) is a queer woman of color with a background working in advocacy nonprofits and political campaigns.
-During the 2022 election, Camille assisted in social media for Beto O’Rourke and digital fundraising for Lina Hidalgo.
 Before working as a communications operative, Camille attended Fullerton College and transferred on a full-ride scholarship to the University of California, Los Angeles.
 Currently, Camille is obtaining her Masters in Communication at Johns Hopkins University.
 As a proud queer Korean Pilipina, Camille is a firm believer in utilizing the digital space to mobilize and empower on the path to social change.